element-hq/element-meta/docs/crypto/backup.md

   - Removes existing key backup and 4S
   - Disables further key backup
   - Informs the user about consequences in a confirmation dialogue

+### Recovery
+The recovery process is handled in the [FTUE](https://github.com/vector-im/element-meta/blob/develop/docs/FTUE.md) concept.